No. 7 Louisville women hold off rival No. 14 Kentucky 67-66

 BIG PICTURE

 Louisville: The Cardinals could have faded in the third but steadily fought back to lead and then limit Kentucky in the fourth.
-They shot 52% in Rupp Arena, where they clinched a Final Four berth last season.
+They shot 33% from the field in the final quarter but still finished 52% in Rupp Arena, where they clinched a Final Four berth in 2018.
+In a game where every little stat mattered, their 16-7 edge in offensive rebounds made a difference along with their 6-2 margin in fast-break points.

-Kentucky: The Wildcats struggled in the fourth with 3 of 10 shooting and finished 44% from the field.
-They were dominated 37-17 on the boards, including yielding the final rebound that sealed the loss.
+Kentucky: The Wildcats had a roller coaster day, trailing 21-16 after one quarter before outscoring the Cardinals 24-10 in the second to lead at the break.
+They were poised to break it open with a 10-point lead in the third before going scoreless for the final 3:14 and struggled in the fourth with 3 of 10 shooting, finishing 44% from the field.
+They were dominated 38-17 on the boards, including yielding the final rebound that sealed the loss.

 UP NEXT